Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 WebSharper exposes some functions to create HTML tags under [WebSharper.UI.Next.Html](https://github.com/intellifactory/websharper.ui.next/blob/master/WebSharper.UI.Next/HTML.fs).
 Each HTML tag has its equivalent, for `<div>` you will find `div` to create divs without attributes or `divAttr` for those with attributes, for `<table>` you will have `table` and `tableAttr`.
 To specify attribute you can use `Attr` or `attr` like so `pAttr [ attr.``class`` “text-muted” ] [ text “Hello world.” ]`.
 The first argument of each xAttr function takes a list of `attr` and the second argument is a list of `Doc`.
 A `Doc` is a representation of a `DOM element`, it can be any ensemble of elements.

-For this tutorial, we will take as example the creation of [Nav tabs](http://getbootstrap.com/components/#nav-tabs) as it is quite complex already and there are few ways to configure tabs which will have a look.
+For this tutorial, we will take as example the creation of [Nav tabs](http://getbootstrap.com/components/#nav-tabs) as it is quite complex already and there are few ways to configure tabs which we will look at.

 ![example Nav tabs](https://4.bp.blogspot.com/-qAzlnGKaik0/VrZ1wSLhSxI/AAAAAAAAAEY/hfXVUEnGQ_4/s1600/Screen%2BShot%2B2016-02-06%2Bat%2B22.37.25.png)